chtmp223/topicGPT/data/output/sample/refinement.md

-[1] Environment (Count: 3): Involves the conservation and management of natural resources and ecosystems.
+[1] Environment (Count: 4): Involves the management and conservation of natural resources and ecosystems.
-[1] Transportation (Count: 2): Involves the development and management of systems and infrastructure for the movement of people and goods.
+[1] Immigration (Count: 1): Relates to policies and regulations concerning the movement of people across borders and their legal status.